Quick Summary

 You don't need to be a writer to nail this.
 The best LinkedIn About sections follow a simple three-part structure:

 The first line is the most important.
-LinkedIn shows only the first two lines before cutting off with "see more" — so your opening has to pull people in.
+LinkedIn shows only the first two lines before cutting off with "see more", so your opening has to pull people in.
 Don't start with "I am a..." or "Results-driven professional with X years of experience."
-Start with something that makes a recruiter want to keep reading.

 ❌ Weak opening